 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-If you enjoy this recipe, check out the posts for my Caramel Apple Angel Food Cake, Caramel Apple Shortcake, and Rosemary Almond Apple Galette!
+If you enjoy this recipe, check out the posts for my Caramel Apple Angel Food Cake, Caramel Apple Shortcake, and Caramel Apple Marshmallows!

 Ingredients